violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 1. Show, share, or send this payment information to your client or customer.
     - Tell your client or customer that they have about 1 hour to confirm the send.
     - The payment address shown here is *ephemeral* (temporary), much like other cryptocurrency shopping cart checkout pages.
 You cannot reuse it ever again.
+    - (If you're using this technique to swap (i.e., "convert" or "exchange") your own non-private Bitcoin into private shielded Zcash, rather than using this technique to get a client or customer to pay you, this is when you go to your other Bitcoin wallet app or log in to your exchange service account and send your own cryptocurrency funds to the address Zashi showed you.)
 1. Tap the **I've sent the funds** button.

 At this point, the swap trade is "`pending deposit`."
-Remember, it's actually *your client or customer* who's sending funds, not you.
+Remember, when using this technique to collect a crypto deposit or payment, it's actually *your client or customer* who's sending funds, not you.
 Moreover, they're not sending funds directly to you, but rather to the decentralized exchange to which you've requested a currency swap from their currency into yours.

 The address shown in the quote confirmation isn't your address, but rather a deposit address for the underlying DEX associated with the currency swap trade you were quoted.
 This is why the address will eventually expire and why your client or customer needs to send the funds sooner rather than later.